 I’m an Edmonton-based writer, journalist, editor, filmmaker, commentator, educator, and small-business owner.

-My journalism career began in 2006 as an arts reporter and film critic.
+My storytelling career began in 2006 as an arts reporter and film critic.
 I’ve since become a generalist, writing on food, science, business and everything in between.
 My stories have earned 14 National Magazine Awards nominations (and three wins); the 2017 Mindset Award for Workplace Mental Health Reporting; and selection in The Best American Science and Nature Writing and Best Canadian Essays anthologies.
 In addition, I’ve edited for magazines, hosted podcasts, given keynote addresses, and coauthored/ghostwrote several memoirs, including the national bestseller Inside the Inferno: A Firefighter’s Story of the Brotherhood that Saved Fort McMurray.

 As an educator, I teach the business of freelance journalism and creative nonfiction at various schools, including my own—Pandemic University School of Writing, a virtual school I founded in support of writers affected by the COVID-19 fallout.
-Its courses and webinars have been attended by more than 3,500 people from 60 countries.
-The “PanU” community has collectively raised over $10,000 for literary causes and facilitated $2,000 in scholarships on behalf of Good Samaritan writers.
+Its courses and webinars have been attended by more than 4,000 people from 60 countries.
+The “PanU” community has collectively raised over $10,000 for literary causes and facilitated $10,000 in scholarships on behalf of Good Samaritan writers.